TheGuideKnight/breakout-tutorial/README.md

 Also contains the game's assets.

+Note that this is not the final version (probably).

 Hope you enjoy it.
 Note that this may not be the final version of the project.